Password Depot – System Requirements

 FTP/SFTP/FTPES (if used)

-Local browser callback (only localhost)
+Local browser callback (localhost only)

 From: